shmorri/docs-casa-prod/docs/source/administration/faq.md

 Once fixed, please restart the application.
 You will have to see a "WEBAPP INITIALIZED SUCCESSFULLY" message to know that it's working.

-### An error is shown in the admin UI when specifying oxd server with HTTPS extension

-Ensure the host provided is accessible from the server where Casa is installed.
-Check the port corresponding to the HTTPS port you have set in the `oxd-https.yml`.
-The SSL certificate used to "secure" the extension extension must be issued by a CA. If it is a self-signed one, you **have** to import it to the Java *cacerts* keystore of the Casa server.

 ## oxd

 ### In case of lockout